dickyw71/roguelike-game/README.md

                 may randomly contain
                     enemies
                         can be fought
-                        have a location
+                        have a random location
                     health items (food, potions etc)
                         can be picked up by player
-                        have a location
+                        have a random location
                     weapons
                         can be picked up by player
                         have a location